ECON-4676-UNIANDES/problem-set-2-gomez-gomez-palacio/README.md

 The principal data can be downloaded from [here](https://github.com/ECON-4676-UNIANDES/Problem_Sets/tree/master/Problem_Set2/data) and auxiliary data can be accessed [here](empiricos/aux_data/)

 ## 1. Maps gomelos
-For correct visualization of the maps, first, open the link; second, right-click and select "Save as..."; third, open the file in your pc.
 1. [Average assessment values](empiricos/Outputs/Average_assessment_values.html)
 2. [Building area to floor ratio](empiricos/Outputs/Building_area_to_floor_ratio.html)